Trading Education

 RecencyRecent levels are more relevant than old levels.

-Trend Lines and Channels
+Trend lines and channels

 While support and resistance are horizontal, trend lines show dynamic, angled levels that move with the market.